 Please refer to our guide for sharing and linking supplementary materials.
-You will have the opportunity to copy and paste a research article in the Submission Platform, but Aperture recommends that authors use this step only for the Comprehensive Summary and instead link to an existing PDF.
-This will allow authors to embed images and have more flexibility for formatting.
+You will have the opportunity to copy and paste a research article in the Submission Platform, but Aperture recommends that authors use this step only for the Comprehensive Summary and instead link to a reliable external hosting site.

 Please include a cover letter with your submission.
 You will be asked to upload your cover letter as a separate document in the submission platform.
 This letter should be addressed to Aperture’s Editorial Team and include any relevant information you feel will aid the Editor-in-Chief in the consideration of your work.